-It is much easier for people to understand your product or service as being the next logical step that responds to ever-changing consumer needs, expectations and habits; rather than being something completely new to the market.
+It's much easier for those looking for investment opportunities to understand your product or service as being the next logical step that responds to ever-changing consumer needs, expectations and habits, rather than being something completely new to the market.

 Back yourself and your idea.
-Speak from your heart about your plans, but don’t be overconfident about how successful or life changing the idea will be.
-Customers may respond well to your optimism and energy, as will investors – but the latter will require your enthusiasm to be tempered with realism.
+Speak from your heart about your plans and business model, but don't be overconfident about how successful or life-changing the idea will be.
+The right investor may respond well to your optimism and energy, but they will require your enthusiasm to be tempered with realism.

-If you're asking an investment partner to take the leap of faith in your idea, then know your financials inside out.
+If you're asking an investment partner to take a leap of faith to support your idea, then you need to know your financial statements inside out.
 You want them to feel confident that your numbers and plans are achievable.
 You also want to set realistic assumptions for your financials and have a sound understanding of the market you are entering.

-This can be presented in the form of a cash flow projection, or cash budget.
+Financials can be presented in the form of a cash flow projection or cash budget in your business plan.
 Read more in our How to create a cash budget article.

-When you ask people to invest in your business idea, it's good practice to research those people.
-Know what they offer beyond the investment funding.
-Do they offer resources, expertise or connections to your business?
+When trying to attract investor interest, it's good practice to research each potential investor.
+Know what they offer beyond the investment funding, such as resources, expertise or complementary connections to your business.

-If you wish to raise start-up funds other than through an investor, you have a number of options to choose from.
-Our 6 ways to help finance business growth article outlines some of the commonly-used ways to finance launch and growth.
+If you wish to raise start-up funds other than through an investor, you have a number of options to choose from, including business loans for startups.
+Our 6 ways to help finance business growth article outlines some of the commonly-used ways to finance new business launches and business growth.

-If you are someone who ran successful businesses in the past, own and share this experience, providing as much relevant data as possible.
-Investors are likely to consider your proven skills and capabilities, when assessing if you have what it takes to turn a new business idea into a successful and profitable reality.
+If you have run successful businesses in the past, own and share this experience, providing as much relevant information and data on your previous achievements as possible.
+Investors are likely to consider your proven skills and capabilities when assessing if you have what it takes to turn a new business idea into a successful and profitable reality.

-If you can get investors and customers as excited about your business idea as you are, you could be onto a winner.
-We wish you all the very best with your venture – and if you ever need a little assistance along the way, don’t forget to get some Help for your business.
-It’s also a good idea to talk to your lawyer and accountant before making any major decisions.
+If you can get investors as excited about your business idea as you are, you could be onto a winner.
+And if investors like it, your customers probably will as well.
+Enjoy the journey, and if you ever need assistance or insights along the way, don't forget to get some Help for your business with our business articles.
+And, remember to talk to your lawyer and accountant before making major decisions.